 Using a budgeting app increases the risk of your data being compromised.
 Many, such as Mint, use tools such as multi-factor authentication to reduce this risk but no app is completely unhackable.
 While they are designed to keep you on track, they’re unlikely to get you out of a massive amount of debt if you have that already

-For the zero-based budget you look back at the past two or three months of spending and create a template for how much you expect to spend this month using that data.
-Take your income and subtract your expenses from it, including savings and debt payments, until you reach zero.
-This is best done using a spreadsheet or budgeting app, but you can use pen and paper as well.
+For the zero-based budget, you look back at the past two or three months of spending and create a template for how much you expect to spend this month using that data.
+Subtract all your expenses, including savings and debt payments, from your income until you reach zero.

-You may see you spent about $300 on groceries each of the past few months so you subtract that from your income.
-Do that for all your regular savings and expenses and you’ll know how much money to allocate towards all your spendings.
-This isn’t just for essentials, you also put aside money for entertainment and other miscellaneous spending.
+You may see you spent about $300 on groceries each of the past few months, so you subtract that from your income.
+Do this for all your regular savings and expenses, and you’ll see exactly how much money you can allocate to each spending category.
+This budgeting method isn’t just for essentials; you also put aside money for entertainment and other miscellaneous spending.

 All you have to do is to keep track of your bank balance.
 It also helps if you set up automated bill payments for any reoccurring expenses so you don’t need to worry about remembering them.
 You also make sure you have an appropriate amount set aside each month for savings and debt payments.

-While this sounds like the easiest budgeting method on the list it requires incredible discipline.
-It’s not easy to say ‘no’ to yourself all the time.
-If you know you tend spend impulsively this probably isn’t the method you want for your money.
+While this sounds like the easiest budgeting method on the list, it requires incredible discipline.
+We all know that saying 'no' to ourselves isn't easy.
+If you know you tend to spend impulsively, this probably isn’t the method you want for your money.